TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/StoringChanges/Index.rst

 -------------------------------

 Since TYPO3 CMS 6.2 (6.2.1 to be precise) changes to :php:`$GLOBALS['TCA']`
-must be stored inside a folder called :file:`Configuration/TCA/Overrides` with one file per modified table.
-These files are named along the pattern :file:`<tablename>.php`.
+must be stored inside a folder called :file:`Configuration/TCA/Overrides`.
+For clarity files should be named along the pattern :file:`<tablename>.php`.

 Thus if you want to customize the TCA of :code:`tx_foo_domain_model_bar`,